 On the lighter side, Paddy used her dancing experience to encourage fellow teachers to step-up and perform dance routines in their school talent shows.
 She choreographed and led them through the steps.
 They danced to the audiences laughter and delight.
 Over time, the dancing teachers forgave her.

 Paddy graduated from the University of Washington with a degree in elementary education.
 Her interest in teaching began in sixth grade when she ‘taught’ spelling to her classmates.
 The planning and sharing of information hooked her.
 From that spring day forward, she never wavered from wanting to become a teacher.

 Her dedication to children and her profession has resulted in her receiving two awards during her teaching years: a PTA Golden Acorn and a Teacher of the Month from her local educational association.
 Today her highest reward occurs when adults read her books, attend her workshops, and are inspired to step forward to become active volunteers.

 In her free time, Paddy enjoys writing children’s books, reading, editing others writing, and creating fiber art.
-She is walking an imaginary perimeter of the USA; thinking about our vast country helps her ignore those wet western Washington days.
+She’s also a penpal to a class of third graders.
+She continues to walk an imaginary perimeter of the USA.
+Thinking about our vast country helps her ignore those wet, drizzly, western Washington days.